akbyrd/akbyrd.github.io/content/posts/0-hello-world/index.md

 hidden = true
 +++

 Hi.
 Over the last couple of years I've been getting the urge to write.
 I've been making games for the last decade so it'll mostly be about programming in the context of video games, with a particular interest in general purpose game engines.
 But, seeing as this is my first post, it'll be about building the blog itself.
 Trite, maybe, but hopefully at least a little interesting.
+It's structured more like a journal of the process than a nice linear story.
+Sorry if it's a bit dry in places.

 Before this, I had precisely zero experience with anything web related (other than dabbling with WASM, which doesn't count).
 There's just over a year between my first commit and this post, with the work happening in fits and starts.
 I take my time when learning and I'm a perfectionist, which can be a lethal combination at times.
 I also got caught in up the game industry apocalypse and spent 5 months goofing off and building a game engine with a couple of friends in between jobs.
 Severance is a lovely thing.
 Now I have a lean website with zero dependencies that I control every aspect of and I'm thrilled with the result.